hannesill/SLICES/src/slices/training/README.md

 ### `FineTuneModule`

-PyTorch Lightning module for downstream task finetuning.
+Lightning module for downstream task finetuning.
 This module composes a pretrained encoder with a task head for supervised learning on clinical prediction tasks.

 #### Key Features